 Before doing anything, carefully read your cake recipe and check to see that you have all the ingredients it calls for.
 There's nothing more frustrating than getting halfway through the mixing process and realizing you're missing something.
 Click Here to learn what ingredients you can substitute.

-Then, measure out the ingredients and have them ready.
+Be sure to measure out the ingredients and have them ready.
 That way, everything will go smoothly, and you'll be less prone to make an error.
 Click Here if you need help with converting measurements.

-Also, you might find cake baking help within the recipe itself, as a suggestion, or a tip is sometimes given for best baking results.
-And if you're ever stuck, click on the red button at the upper right of this site for Recipe Help.
+Also, you might find the cake baking help you need within the recipe itself, as a suggestion, or a tip is sometimes given for best baking results.
+And if you're ever stuck, click on the Red Button at the upper right of the site pages for Recipe Help.

 Prepare your cake pan by greasing and flouring it, unless your recipe says otherwise.
 By doing this important step early, it helps to make sure you don't forget to do it later.